shanf-gh/100-days-of-code/README.md

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].

+### Day 013 August 23, 2018
+**Today's Progress**:
+1. [PHP] Finished PHP course
+2. [fCC] Product Landing Page

+**Thoughts**:
+Finished the PHP course, learned about class, constructor, inheritance and function override.
+I couldn't find a free stock video of donuts so I decide to go with Cookies, I could call the page The Cookie Dough company that offers three types of cookies: regular, white choc and dark black choc.

 ### Day 012 August 22, 2018
 **Today's Progress**:
 1. [Job Search] Interview with Charles Wheeler (The Digital Store)
 2. [PHP] Followed PHP course from freecodecamp

+**Thoughts**:
+Got an interview at a recruite company.
+All in all seemed good, I will see what job opportunities they come up with.
+I watched about 2h30 worth of PHP course from freeCodeCamp.
+There are a lot of common things with javascript so far.
+I stopped at about 80% talking about class and objects.

 ### Day 011 August 21, 2018
 **Today's Progress**:
 Skip day.
 I will allow 10 skip day maximum over the challenge.
 I did apply to a job at Vend, they asked a lot of questions so it took me some time to formulate them.
 I didn't receive a confirmation mail that they received my application thought which has me worry a bit.
-Started learning PHP, a lot of common things with javascript so far.
-I stopped at about 80% talking about class and objects.

 ### Day 010 August 20, 2018
 **Today's Progress**: